 Under the scheme you can make a claim for any injury or illness which was caused or made worse by your service.
 This can include minor injuries such as fractures or more serious conditions including amputations and mental health problems.

-You do not need to have served in a war, and there is no time limit on making a claim, but you do have to wait until you have left the Service.
+You do not need to have served in a conflict, and there is no time limit on making a claim, but you cannot make a claim until you have left the service.

-We provide advice and information and can represent you at a tribunal for free, if you want to take further action.
+Our experts can provide advice and information and may be able to represent you at a tribunal for free, if you want to take further action.